SeaGL/organization/meetings/2025/20250901-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Alfredo: Glad to be here.
-Nervous about a month left to work
-- Matt: Gonna do CfP reviews for real this time
-- Angel: Will get on those tasks I haven't completed.
-Will sync with Salt re: joint tasks
-- Sen: Happy to be back.
-Happy schedule has finally quieted down a little bit.
-Will review CfPs.
-- Salt: Tired and worn down.
-I am excited.
-It feels like we're in a better place than we usually are at this time.
-It's all you.
-- Norm: Glad to see everyone here.
-Getting worried about sponsors, but we got two!
-- AJ: Also tired.
-I agree with Salt and Alfredo.
-It's scary but less scary than previous years.
-Yay?
-- Dina: Excited about review, happy to get that going.
-We have some really, really good proposals.

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)